S-C-A-N/SCANsat/README.md

 The **BTDT** sensor can be unlocked in **Field Science**.

+##### 6a.Minimum Scan for Science
+Once you scan at least 30% of a particular map, you can use **Analyze Data** to get delicious science:

+![30% is your minimum][science-min]

+##### 6b.
+Getting Maximum Science
+Between 30% and 100%, you will get a number of science points proportional to the percentage.
+Really, the upper cutoff is 95% in case you didn't scan the whole map.

+![Scan 95% to get all science][science-max]

 ### 7. Background Scanning
 ------------------------------------------

+![Note the background scanning (non-active vessels are scanning)][small-scan]

 Unlike some other KSP scanning systems, SCANsat allows scanning with multiple vessels.
 All online scanners scan at the same time, but only when your *active vessel* has **at least one** of the parts included in this mod equipped and the mapping interface is open.